What are the differences between the Wilson Drive OTR antenna and the RFI Q‑Fit® whip antenna?

 - RFI Q‑Fit: When you want the best possible signal gain and/or easy setup and takedown

-The Wilson Drive OTR is the better choice if you need a specific antenna height to meet clearance requirements, or if you can only run the antenna radiator 8 to 14 inches above the roof line of your vehicle.
-Wilson’s modular approach to its antenna design makes the Drive OTR the more flexible option for different setup needs.
+The Wilson Drive OTR is the better choice if you need a specific antenna height to meet clearance requirements or if you can only run the antenna radiator 8 to 14 inches above the roof line of your vehicle.
+Wilson’s modular approach to its antenna design makes the Drive OTR the more flexible option for different vehicle heights.

 The RFI Q‑Fit is the better choice is you want the best performance from your outside antenna and need to connect to the weakest and most distant cell towers.
 It’s also the best option if you need the ability to remove your antenna for overhead clearance purposes.